Rational approximations on toric varieties: Approximation constants

-\end{example} Most of the time we omit the subscripts $L,\nu$ if there they are fixed throughout.
-The definition of essential (approximation) constant first appears in the work of Pagelot \cite{Pagelot} concerning statistic problems of rational points.
+The definition of essential (approximation) constant first appeared in the work of Pagelot \cite{Pagelot} concerning statistical problems of rational points, and was heavily used in the works \cite{Huang1}, \cite{Huang2}, \cite{Huang3}.
+To ease notation, we shall omit the subscripts $L,\nu$ in all $\alpha$-constants as they are considered fixed throughout.